-- 16.83 After consideration of proposed avoidance, mitigation and management measures, provide an assessment of the likelihood of residual significant impacts on the GBRNHP.
-The significant impact assessment is to consider the DAWE's Significant impact guidelines 1.1 (2013). - 16.84 The MNES section must provide a clear and definitive conclusion (i.e. 'likely' or 'unlikely'), including the extent and nature, of residual significant impacts on the GBRNHA to align with the EPBC Act Environmental Offsets Policy (2012). - 16.85 Overall, the MNES section is to demonstrate how, with detailed supporting justification, the integrity of the outstanding heritage value of the GBRNHP will be maintained throughout the undertaking of the action and after the action has been decommissioned.
+- 16.93 After consideration of proposed avoidance, mitigation and management measures, provide an assessment of the likelihood of residual significant impacts on the GBRNHP.
+The significant impact assessment is to consider the Department's Significant impact guidelines 1.1 (2013). - 16.94 The MNES section is to provide a clear and definitive conclusion (i.e. 'likely' or 'unlikely'), including the extent and nature, of residual significant impacts on the GBRNHP to align with the EPBC Act Environmental Offsets Policy (2012).